 But after a short tour and a well-received spot on ‘Later…With Jools Holland’, Taylor promptly disappeared.
 Shaken by his record label’s urging for him to deliver the Jamiroquai/Brand New Heavies-style megahit that had so far eluded him, he speedily recorded a lo-fi follow-up (finally released in 2005 as The Lost Album) that eschewed the Marvin and Miles influences and broke out the Boston, Lindsey Buckingham and Todd Rundgren.

 But either Island or Taylor himself pulled out of releasing it at the last minute (at a 2000 Hanover Grand show, Taylor enigmatically told the audience, ‘Sorry I’ve been away a long time, but we know whose fault that is, don’t we?’), Taylor later saying that it represented ‘too much of a knee-jerk reaction’.

 He shelved it and hurriedly got down to recording a bona fide sophomore album more in the spirit of the debut.
 But this time, he married the usual complex songcraft with slightly tougher, R’n’B-flavoured grooves and classic ballads, though the lyrical currency was still the panic of unrequited love.

 But, for all intents and purposes, Taylor disappeared from the ‘music biz’ in 2006.
-All forums and YouTube clips were removed.
 Like the enigmatic musicians he most admired – Brian Wilson, Syd Barrett, Miles Davis, Marvin Gaye, Scott Walker – Taylor’s silence only served to increase the myth.

 The word is that he’s changed his name back to birthname Andrew Taylor and spent some time working as Gnarls Barkley’s musical director and bassist as well as appearing with the reformed Edgar Broughton Band.
 But it’s just a rumour, you understand…